Satyamgupta002/FoodGift/README.md

 ## About the Project

-FoodGift is a location-aware donation platform that simplifies the process of donating surplus food, clothes, books and toys etc. to NGOs.
-Instead of requiring donors to manually search for organizations or make multiple phone calls, the platform automatically identifies NGOs operating within a configurable radius of the donor's location and makes the donation request available only to those organizations.
+FoodGift is a location-aware donation platform that enables users to donate food, clothes, books, toys, and other essentials to nearby NGOs.
+Using geolocation, it automatically identifies NGOs within the donor's configured service radius, eliminating the need for manual coordination and ensuring faster, more efficient resource distribution.

 - Manages the complete donation lifecycle—from donor registration and donation creation to NGO acceptance, OTP-based pickup verification, and successful donation completion.

 - Every donation request has a configurable expiry time.
-If a donation is not accepted, picked up, or cancelled before the expiry time, a delayed background job automatically marks it as expired using **BullMQ** and **Redis**, eliminating the need for manual cleanup or scheduled cron jobs.
+Using BullMQ and Redis, FoodGift schedules delayed background expiry jobs to automatically expire unaccepted, unpicked, or cancelled donations, eliminating the need for cron jobs.

 - Uses **location-based NGO matching** by converting donor addresses into geographical coordinates and notifying only NGOs operating within the configured service radius.